ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 ## Organisation

-The osu!mania 4K World Cup 2021 was run by the GB Team and various community members.
+The GB Cup 2022 Spring was run by the GB Team and various community members.

 | Position | Member(s) |
 | :-- | :-- |